When is Endeavour season seven on TV?

 Everything you need to know about the return of young Inspector Morse

-Shaun Evans is returning as young Inspector Endeavour Morse, in a seventh series by writer Russell Lewis — and this time the series is likely to usher in a brand new decade.
+Shaun Evans is returning as the young Inspector Morse, in a seventh series by writer Russell Lewis — and this time the series ushering in a brand new decade, as Endeavour heads into the 1970s…

 Here’s everything you need to know about Endeavour season seven…